 The first week of school, students were introduced to the first theme of the year “Great Musicians“.
 We discussed traits that make a music great.
 We played a game to help us learn the rules for the music class.
 We learned that this year students will have an opportunity to earn musicianship awards (more on this later).
 And, we were briefly introduced to the first great musician of the year: Arturo Sandoval.

-This week, students will do an interactive class activity to demonstrate how much they remember about Arturo Sandoval.
-Then, students will watch the following two videos:
+Last week, students did an interactive class activity to demonstrate how much they remember about Arturo Sandoval.
+Then, students watched the following two videos:

 PARENT NOTICE: Videos are occasionally truncated or censored for showing to young students in the classroom.
 However, the videos below are in their original form and may rarely contain material deemed inappropriate.
 Parental guidance is suggested when viewing these or any videos posted to my web site and especially when following suggestions of related videos on YouTube once the initial video has completed.
 I, unfortunately, do not have the rights to post altered videos on this site.